deakjahn/isolate_handler/README.md

-Dart already has a very clean interface for spawning and interacting with isolates, using Isolate Handler instead of the regular interface only provides a slightly simpler way of keeping track of and communicating with isolates.
+Dart already has a very clean interface for spawning and interacting with isolates, using Isolate Handler instead of the regular interface only provides a slightly simpler way of keeping track of and communicating with them.

 ## Using Isolate Handler